sash11/Gigabyte-BXi5-4570R/README.md

 - WiFi/Bluetooth DW1550 (BCM94352HMB) Half-size mini-PCIe card.
 Works with AirportBrcmFixup.kext, BrcmBluetoothInjector.kext, BrcmFirmwareData.kext and BrcmPatchRAM3.kext.

 ## BIOS
 - Press F2 to enter the BIOS.
-Use latest available bios for this BRIX F7.
+Use latest available bios for this BRIX is F7.
 - Disable CFG-Lock
 - Disable VT-d

 ## Opencore
 - Version 0.6.8
-- Fill in your own PlatformInfo
-- For Big Sur use iMac14,4 SMBIOS
+- Fill in your own PlatformInfo.
+For Big Sur use iMac14,4 SMBIOS.
 - From Opencore boot screen go to modGRUBShell and set the values for DVMT Pre-Allocated and DVMT Total Gfx Mem to the following:
 ```
 setup_var 0x30A 0x03